 Go to Google Analytics > Property > Create New Property as shown below:

 After you've created this property then you will need to go to the View > Ecommerce Settings and enable eCommerce reporting:

-Finally you just need to grab your test Property ID and input into our app settings here:
+Whether you are using your production GA property OR a test property, you just need to grab your Property ID and input into our app settings as shown here:

 Once updated, click save!

 Most, if not all, subscription apps set a tag on the first order for a new customer subscription.
 For example ReCharge sets "Subscription First Order" on these orders automatically:

 Once you've confirmed yours then input that tag in Step Two:

 Similar to Step 2, subscription apps set a tag on the recurring orders for customer subscriptions as well.
 For example ReCharge sets "Subscription Recurring Order" on these orders automatically: